Background pattern

 Everolimus TAD may affect male fertility.
 Consult your doctor if you want to be a father.

-Driving and operating machines
+Driving and using machines

 Everolimus TAD contains lactose

-If your doctor has told you that you have an intolerance to certain sugars, consult him before taking this medicine.
+If your doctor has told you that you have an intolerance to some sugars, consult them before taking this medicine.

-3. How to Take Everolimus TAD
+3. How to take Everolimus TAD

-Follow exactly the administration instructions for this medication as indicated by your doctor or pharmacist.
-In case of doubt, consult your doctor or pharmacist again.
+Follow the instructions for administration of this medicine exactly as prescribed by your doctor or pharmacist.
+If you are unsure, consult your doctor or pharmacist again.

 If you have liver problems, your doctor may start treatment with a lower dose of Everolimus TAD (2.5; 5; or 7.5 mg per day).